aptos-labs/aptos-core/config/README.md

-# Diem Configuration
+# Aptos Configuration

-The Diem Configuration describes the operational details for a Diem Node (Validator or Full node) and provides the Diem Clients information on how to connect to the blockchain and derive trust.
+The configuration describes the operational details for a node (Validator or Full node) and provides the clients' information on how to connect to the blockchain and derive trust.

 Validators perform the BFT protocol and host the source of truth for the blockchain.

-Fullnodes offer replication services for the Diem blockchain as the primary entry point for Diem Clients to submit read requests (i.e., queries about the state of the blockchain).
+Fullnodes offer replication services for the blockchain as the primary entry point for clients to submit read requests (i.e., queries about the state of the blockchain).
 In turn, Validators focus on optimizing transaction throughput.